Going camping? Our rangers give us the low down

 We all want to stay in a clean and tidy park, so it’s super important to dispose of your rubbish properly.

 - Rubbish bins are not provided at campgrounds, so be prepared to take all your rubbish home with you.
+Don’t dump it at the nearest town either – make sure to take all your waste home.

 - Hot tip: bring spare plastic bags or a box to store your rubbish in for when you head back home.